Bizzabo vs RainFocus: Which Platform is Best?

 RainFocus is built for the most complex enterprise events.
 It powers Oracle CloudWorld, Cisco Live, and VMworld (about RainFocus).
 Its data architecture feeds a Global Attendee Profile that tracks every interaction across your event portfolio, and the RainFocus Nexus AI agent system is an ambitious bet on automating event operations at scale.
 The tradeoff is a steep learning curve, enterprise-only pricing with no public transparency, and a platform that demands serious onboarding investment before teams see full value.

-ZoomInfo is an AI-powered GTM platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-When your Bizzabo or RainFocus events push attendee data into Salesforce, HubSpot, or Marketo, ZoomInfo enriches those contacts with verified direct dials, business emails, org charts, technographics, and buyer intent signals, giving sales teams the full picture of who attended, what they care about, and whether they're in-market.
+ZoomInfo is an all-in-one AI GTM Platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+When your Bizzabo or RainFocus events push attendee data into Salesforce, HubSpot, or Marketo, ZoomInfo enriches those contacts with verified direct dials, business emails, org charts, technographics, and buyer intent signals, giving sales teams the full picture of who attended, what they care about, and whether they are in-market.
 Its GTM Context Graph processes 1.5B+ data points daily, fusing this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just which leads your event generated, but which ones are ready to buy now.
 Your team can act on that intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or the Enterprise API and MCP server in any front-end.

 If turning event leads into closed deals faster is the missing piece of your event strategy, see ZoomInfo in action.